 AMBA's Annual National Convention unites a national federation of multiple birth associations to network, learn and discuss the key issues facing our member-families and the volunteers serving them.
 Convention is a feature in the AMBA calendar, as it's the only opportunity for member-clubs to effectively collaborate, enabling discussion of key issues and interaction with the Board of Directors regarding the strategic direction of AMBA.

-While the 2-day event provides an opportunity for AMBA to conduct its annual general meeting and other association business, convention will feature speakers and workshops focusing on a variety of topics tied to our theme "share the journey", including strategic direction, passwords for modern families, research on multiple births, international insights for multiple birth organisations, grant writing, volunteer management and managing your health.
+While the 2-day event provides an opportunity for AMBA to conduct its annual general meeting and other association business, convention will feature speakers and workshops focusing on a variety of topics, including strategic direction, research on multiple births, international insights for multiple birth organisations, volunteer management and operational efficiencies.